To da Break of Dawn

 "To da Break of Dawn" is a single from both LL Cool J's fourth album, Mama Said Knock You Out, and the soundtrack to the Kid 'n Play movie House Party.
-The song was released on June 17, 1990 by Motown Records and Def Jam Recordings.
+The song was released on June 17, 1990, by Motown Records and Def Jam Recordings.

 Background

-The song was a diss to LL's rivals at the time, Kool Moe Dee, MC Hammer, and Ice-T. Kool Moe Dee responded with the song "Death Blow" from their 1991 album Funke, Funke Wisdom.
+The song was a diss to LL's rivals at the time, Kool Moe Dee, MC Hammer, and Ice-T. Kool Moe Dee responded with the song "Death Blow" from his 1991 album Funke, Funke Wisdom.
 However, LL would reference the rivalry in the 1995 remix to I Shot Ya, a B-side from his sixth album Mr. Smith.

 "To da Break of Dawn" was ranked #11 on XXL magazine's 2015 list of the top 20 diss songs of all time.
-The song had a similar sound to the growing new jack swing genre.
 The song peaked at #17 on the Hot Rap Singles chart.
 Additionally, the song's lyrics were sampled in other 1990's hip-hop songs, such as "No Vaseline" by Ice Cube, "Who's Gonna Take the Weight?" by Gang Starr, and "Partner to Swing" by Chino XL.